wzrsee/Intent-Pack/README.md

 # Intent-Pack

-version of the Intent pack but the (Diamond Sword)  is back to the original.
+Intent pack but the (Diamond Sword)  is back to the original.